seanjmcm/VDetect/writeup_SMcM.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ###Histogram of Oriented Gradients (HOG)

 ####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+Explain how extracted HOG features were extracted from the training images.

-The code for this step is contained in the first code cell of the IPython notebook of the file called `TrafficDetect.ipynb`).
+The code for this step is contained in the first code cell of the jupyter notebook file called `TrafficDetect.ipynb`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images from the .
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and set the different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I explored different color spaces and set the different `skimage.hog()` parameters such as `orientations`, `cells_per_block`, and `pixels_per_cell`).
+I then selected a vehicle image and a non vehicle image and ran the `skimage.feature` hog function on them

-Here is an example using the `HSV` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+The following image illustrates the use of the `HSV` color space, in four instances: converted to grayscale and separated into its three constituent channels:

 ![alt text][image2]

+The HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)`, `cells_per_block=(2, 2)` and `visualise=True` were used.
+The visualization image appears to show that the 'S' channnel (channel 2) offers the best potential to effectively and efficiently extract HOG features from a vehicle.

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and in particular began to focus mainly on the color spaces, (RGB, HLS and HSV).
+I tried various combinations of parameters and in particular focussed on the color spaces, (RGB, HLS and HSV).
 HSV looked the most promising and this view was reinforced by a paper I discoverd:
 Goto, Yuhi & Yamauchi, et al. (2013). *CS-HOG: Color similarity-based HOG* FCV 2013 - Proceedings of the 19th Korea-Japan Joint Workshop on Frontiers of Computer Vision.
 266-271.

 I settled on the following parameters